Funding for Second Step® Programs

 We hear frequently from current and potential Second Step clients asking how they can get funding for our programs.
-Our Second Step Suite of research-based curricula—including the Second Step Social-Emotional Learning Program for Early Learning through Middle School, Bullying Prevention Unit, and Child Protection Unit—all meet federal funding eligibility standards and other state and local grant requirements.
-Districts, schools, and individual educators are encouraged to use the following resources to help secure funds to purchase and implement the Second Step Program.
+Our Second Step K–5 Suite of research-based curricula—including Second Step Social-Emotional Learning (SEL), Bullying Prevention Unit, and Child Protection Unit—all meet federal funding eligibility standards and other state and local grant requirements.
+Districts, schools, and individual educators are encouraged to use the following resources to help secure funds to purchase and implement Second Step.
 We’re happy to provide these tools to help you get what your students deserve and are entitled to receive.

 Federal Funding and Second Step® Programs

-The Second Step SEL Program aligns with several federal funding sources.
+Second Step Social-Emotional Learning aligns with several federal funding sources.
 Each school’s situation and state allocations will vary, so we’ve broken down federal funding allocations by state and detailed how each of them works for Second Step SEL.